 Hang out at Spruce Street Harbor Park

-Spruce Street Harbor Park is hard to miss with colorful hammocks, floating gardens, and LED lights strewn throughout tree branches.
-Relax above the Delaware River on a floating net while savoring ice cream or water ice from one of the vendors, or take a load off in the beer garden over select craft brews and seasonal cocktails.
+At the park, you can relax above the river on a floating net while savoring ice cream or water ice, or take a load off in the beer garden over select craft brews and seasonal cocktails.
+Whether fall, spring, or summer, this park has something to offer for everyone.

 Try a cheesesteak